 Track drainage - background

-can reduce the number of flooding problems affecting railway services while efficient crest drains, etc, can reduce the need for future remedial works to earthworks.
+can reduce the number of flooding problems affecting train services while efficient crest drains, etc, can reduce the need for future remedial works to earthworks.

-Drainage for lineside buildings, maintenance depots, stations, etc
+Drainage for lineside buildings, stations, etc

 We can also design the drainage associated with new or refurbished lineside buildings, depots, stations and other railway related buildings such as offices,